Sign In Register

 Safety Score2.5 / 5.0

-Folsom has an average annual temperature of 67°F (19°C).
+Folsom enjoys a temperate climate with an average annual temperature of 67°F (19°C).
 Winters average 51°F in January while summers reach 81°F in July.
-Annual precipitation is 62.5 inches.
+The area gets 313 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 62.5 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 149 feet.

 Temperature